PennyLaneAI/pennylane/doc/concepts/quantum_nodes.rst

    Measurements convert quantum information (the state of a quantum system) into classical information (the measurement value).
 Measurements often have a distribution of outcomes, with the pattern becoming clear only after a sufficient number of measurements are taken.

-   To simplify things, we will work with expectation values (i.e., averages) of measurement outcomes as our primary mechanism for obtaining classical information from quantum devices [#]_.
+   In PennyLane, we work with expectation values (i.e., averages) of measurement outcomes as our primary mechanism for obtaining classical information from quantum devices [#]_.

 The quantum node abstraction
 ============================